Issued by Coastal Community Bank, Member FDIC

 We may accept late payments, partial payments, or any payments marked or specially designated as being payment in full or as being similarly in settlement of any dispute, without losing any of our rights under this Agreement or under the law to collect all amounts due and payable on your Account.
 Our acceptance of such payments does not mean we agree to change this Agreement in any way.

 Payment Options.
 You can pay online through your online account or by setting up automatic payments.
 Your payment must be made in U.S. dollars with a telephonic or electronic payment authorization in U.S. dollars.
-You agree not to send us any post-dated checks.
-If you do, we may deposit it immediately upon receipt, despite the later date on the check.

 Payment Allocation.
 We will apply the required Minimum Payment to balances on your Account using any method we choose, in accordance with applicable laws and regulations.
 Although your Minimum Payment will be applied in any order at our discretion, payments in excess of the Minimum Payment will be applied to balances with the highest Annual Percentage Rate (APR) first and then to lower rate balances in descending order of APR.

 The daily periodic rates for Purchases and Cash Advances are based on APR for Purchases and Cash Advances, respectively, which may be adjusted monthly.
 The current daily periodic rate for Purchases and Cash Advances on your Account is calculated by taking the applicable APR divided by 365 (“Daily Periodic Rate”).

 We use the Average Daily Balance (“ADB”) method (including new transactions) to calculate interest on your Account.
 We calculate the interest charge for each type of balance on your Account by applying the Daily Periodic Rate to the ADB.
 Then, we multiply this amount by the number of days in the billing cycle.

 Interest charge = daily periodic rate x ADB x number of days in the billing cycle.